DininduSenanayake/HPCSetupGuide/docsrc/source/network.rst

     .. literalinclude:: ../../client-side/ssh/config
         :language: Bash

+.. note:: Replace "xxxxxx" with your BMRC user name.

 .. note:: You will need to create the ".ssh/sockets" directory if it does not exist:

 .. code-block:: Bash